paulsinclair51/briteTest/docs/LiteTest_Documentation_Guide.md

 ## Preface

-This document is intended for LiteTest users and contributors who need quick access to the definitions of terms used in LiteTest or to browse through the terms.
+This document is intended for LiteTest users and contributors who need guide to the LiteTest documentation and the LiteTest repository layout.

-For a glossary of terms, see the LiteTest Glossary Reference (`LiteTest_Glossary_Reference.md`).
+For a glossary of terms, see the LiteTest Glossary Reference.

 <details>
 <summary>Click to view Document Version History</summary>